 As of July 2021, only 4 of Ubuntu Touch’s 60 supported devices are tablets: The BQ Aquaris M10 HD, BQ Auaris M10 FHD, Nexus 7 2013 (WiFi and LTE), Sony Xperia Z4 Tablet (LTE or WiFi only), and the Pinetab.
 I am interested in trying a Pinetab down the line, but the Pinetab is still in development and it is currently out of stock.
 That left me with five options – in theory.

 I could not find any BQ Aquarius tablets.
 The Xperia Z4 is quite a bit more than I am willing to spend on this project.
-That left the 2013 Asus Nexus 7 (wi-fi version).
+That left the 2013 Google Nexus 7 (wi-fi version).
 I found that there are plenty of used and refurbished 2013 Nexus 7s on Ebay, and I picked a refurbished one up from a reputable seller for $43.
 Not a bad deal for a fun experiment, and although Ubuntu Touch is not completed for the 2013 Nexus 7, all of the essential features work.
+(May 6, 2023 Note: The Nexus 7 tablet is no longer a supported device.)

 Receiving My 2013 Nexus 7